Office of Transport Safety Investigations

 OTSI is revamping this website with fresh content, better navigation and new branding.
 We will release the new site in early 2023.

 Click here to see the latest investigation reports published.
 Investigation reports published by OTSI are in the following formats:

 An initial report containing factual information available at the time of the occurrence and an assessment of the scope of further investigation that is warranted under the Passenger Transport Act 1990.

-Investigation reports may be broader systemic reviews into transport operations, based on trend analysis or a direction from the NSW Minister for Transport and Roads as per the Passenger Transport Act 1990.
+Investigation reports may be broader systemic reviews into transport operations, based on trend analysis or a direction from the NSW Minister for Transport as per the Passenger Transport Act 1990.

 A Safety Alert suggests action to be taken by bus, ferry or rail operators to address an issue that could pose an immediate safety risk to operations.
 An alert may be issued in response to a risk that is identified through the course of an OTSI investigation or following the review of an operator’s investigation report.

 A Safety Advisory provides advice to operators and other industry stakeholders about longer-term safety issues that have been identified through an investigation or data analysis.

 The Confidential Safety Information Reporting Scheme (CSIRS) is for transport employees and operates under the provisions of Section 46E of the Passenger Transport Act 1990.
 It is a voluntary, confidential and non-punitive scheme for transport employees in the public passenger transport sectors of the rail, bus and ferry industries.